aws-cloudformation/cloudformation-guard/README.md

 `make release` will package the source into a file called `cloudformation-guard.tar.gz` without the git history.

 `make release_with_binaries` will first do a `cargo build --release` for both `cfn-guard-rulegen` and `cfn-guard` targeting whatever architecture the make command is run on (eg, your laptop's OS), placing the binaries in the `cloudformation-guard/bin/` directory.
+Note that cfn-guard contains the functionality of cfn-guard-rulegen under the `rulegen` subcommand.
 From there, it tars them and the necessary source files into `cloudformation-guard.tar.gz`.
 (NOTE: Mail messages with binaries in zip files may get blocked by spam filters.)

 ## Additional Documentation